Nethereum/Nethereum/docs/introduction/web3.md

 #### Offline transaction signing

-Offline transaction signing can be accesed through OfflineTransactionSigning where you can Sign, get the sender address or verify transactions without interacting directly with the client
+"OfflineTransactionSigning" enables the signing of transactions, get the sender address or verify already signed transactions without interacting directly with the client.
+This is very convenient as light clients may not be able to store the whole chain, but would prefer to use their privates keys to sign transactions and broadcast the signed raw transaction to the network.

 ```csharp
 web3.OfflineTransactionSigning.SignTransaction